-If you have applied for and accepted University-managed accommodation, you will be charged from the date of your arrival, or 18 September 2021, whichever is earliest.
+If you have applied for and accepted University-managed accommodation, you will be charged from the date of your arrival, or Welcome Weekend, whichever is earliest.

-You may cancel your University accommodation, without penalty, provided this is done before 18 September 2021 and only if you have not yet moved into the room.
+You may cancel your University accommodation, without penalty, provided this is done before Welcome Weekend and only if you have not yet moved into the room.

 You must tell the Housing Office in writing, prior to this date, of your wish to terminate your housing agreement.

 If you withdraw from your course after arrival, you may terminate your housing agreement with four weeks written notice.
 See the Terms and Conditions of Residence.